aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 Save and push to see the title text change.

-As always give Github pages a few minute to process the change you just pushed to the repo.
+As always give Github pages a little time to process the change you just pushed to the repo.

 Initially for this blog the title in the browser tab was the name of the repo aregsarblog.
 But after I added the title to _config.yml the title changed to the current title of aregsar.